Bedantaroy9/House_price_prediction/README.md

 The following Python libraries are used:

-numpy
+numpy,
-pandas
+pandas,
-matplotlib
+matplotlib,
-seaborn
+seaborn,
-scikit-learn
+scikit-learn,
-xgboost
+xgboost,
-google.colab (for file upload)
+google.colab (for file upload).

 Dataset: